SteveMicroCode/PIC18F66K90-code/README.md

 regarding ADC operation including timing setup, voltage reference selection and configuration registers, see my ADC example code.

 My first code for the chip was HelloWorld.c, a hello was achieved using basic code as for the 18F6410.

+PIC18F66K90_TM1637.c is test code written to demonstrate use of the TM1637 display chip with this PIC.
+A 1 second counter is implemented.
+A development version of my TM1637 library code is used here which includes a keyscan() function allowing a 2x8 key matrix to be read.
+The displayed count is replaced by a key number if a key is pressed.
+Note that the display dio line must be explicitly configured as a digital not analogue input, caught me out initially...